hman09/HarryManton_T2A2/README.md

 ## Why Postgres
 I have chosen Postgres because I have the most experienced with it and I prioritise developing my app above learning a different Database Management System (DBMS).

-## Why Consider Alternative Database Systems
- What are the drawbacks compared to others?

 ## ORM - Functionalities and Benefits
 Object Relation Mapping(ORM) provides interaction between applications and databases.
 I will be using SQLAlchemy as my ORM and it will allows me to code my app in python and utilise a flask architype.